 Whilst most of the policies are relevant to land use, there are a number of policies which do not affect land use directly but are important aspirational policies that the Town Council will pursue in order to try and realise the plan's vision.
-These policies are denoted by a pink background.
+These policies are denoted by a pink background and are listed separately from the other policies in Annex D.